DataWookie/exegetic-new-site/content/internal/procedure-project-management.md

 ### Notebooks

 - Notebooks are an experimental area, and are the domain of the individual who creates them.
-These documents should be named according to the following convention: `<initials>_<YYYYMMDD>_<title>`
+These documents should be named according to the following convention: `<initials>_<YYYYMMDD>_<title>`.
-- Scripts in `reports/` are the responsibility of the team to mantain
+- Scripts in `reports/` are the responsibility of the team to mantain.

 ### Data